+Ethical approval

-Ethical approval was obtained from the Medical Research & Ethics Committee of the Faculty of Medicine & Health Sciences at Sana'a University.
-All data, including patient identification were kept confidential.
+The ethical approval was obtained from the Medical Research and Ethics Committee at the Faculty of Medicine and Health Sciences at Sana'a University with Document No. 311 dated September 1, 2019.
+All data, including patient identification, have been kept confidential.